hakemz91/WSLRAG/README.md

 # WSLRAG
 Minor fork of localGPT intended to be installed using WSL2 in Windows OS.
+It is improved version of previous old minor fork of localGPT which is WSLLocalGPT.
+So this latest one is having significant decrease in hallucination and a minor feature addition.

 ## Features